JaneWen23/MyGarden/README.md

         git commit -s -m

-    the "-s" means to add a tailer showing who signed-off this commit.
+    the "-s" means to add a tailer showing who signed-off this commit in the end of your commit log message.

         git commit --amend